 It is an ancient belief that names of children should be chosen carefully – for the name defines the life.

-I never chose it to be this way, but as it turned out, I have had something of a Bedouin life.
+I never chose it to be this way, but as it turned out, I have had a very Bedouin life.